 Things changed again in 2012 when the Greek Ministry of Finance was starting plans to monopolise the online gambling market within the country in favour of OPAP, a state-run operator.
 OPAP already had a monopoly over all sports betting and lottery industries in the country.
 The government was determined to implement the changes and warned those with interim licenses to cool down their service offerings.

 Unfortunately for the government, Greece is one of the countries that are bound by EU regulations and when concerns were raised about the legality of the Greek Gambling industry, the CJEU stepped in and ruled that OPAP’s monopoly was unlawful.
-This took place at the start of 2013, which led to the Greek government had to revise their laws once more.
-There were a lot of concerns raised, and even a standstill period of three months, after which OPAP was still granted a monopoly over the gambling industry but until 2030.
+This took place at the start of 2013, which led the Greek government had to revise its laws once more.
+There were a lot of concerns raised, and even a standstill period of three months, after which OPAP was still granted a monopoly over the gambling industry until 2030.

 Due to a lack of funds, a heavy financial crisis and receiving help from the EU twice, Greece was forced to reconsider OPAP’s gambling monopoly.
 At the end of 2017 Greek officials started working on a new bill that would ultimately bring more freedom to both land-based and online gambling operators.

 The new bill will support the development of new land-based casinos as well as the expansion of existing casinos.
 With the new bill, the online gambling sector will also receive a boost, thanks to the government’s plans to enhance the gambling industry.
 The new bill will only be enacted in 2020 if approved, but it will be a turning point for the Greek economy.
 If the new bill is passed, new gambling licences will be issued and there will be plenty of licence fees and gaming taxes implemented to help the country out of its financial crisis.